isomerpages/mlaw-lripd/_information-for-public/List of Former Licensed Insolvency Practitioners.md

 variant: tiptap
 description: ""
 ---
-<p>The table below contains a list of former licensed insolvency practitioners
+<p>Insolvency practitioners whose licences have either been cancelled or
-whose licences have either been cancelled or expired.</p>
+have expired (as at XXX 2024).</p>
 <table style="minWidth: 125px">
 <colgroup>
 <col>